MGSSdouglas/Uncinate_Fasciculus_Multimodal/README.md

-# Uncinate fasciculus Single-nucleus RNA sequencing (snRNA-seq) bioinformatics pipeline
+# Uncinate Fasciculus Single-Nucleus RNA Sequencing (snRNA-seq) Bioinformatics Pipeline

 Associated with publication: A multimodal characterization of the human uncinate fasciculus